 Think about the long-term partnership with the software provider.
 Do they have a history of updating and improving their product?
 Choosing a scalable solution saves you from a painful migration process down the road.

-Understand the Pricing and Value
+Understand the Pricing (and the Value)

 Finally, let’s talk about cost.
 While it’s tempting to go for the cheapest option, it’s more important to consider the overall value.
 A slightly more expensive tool that saves each team member an hour a day is a much better investment than a cheaper one that only solves part of the problem.